Signs and Symptoms of Autism in Children

 Researchers believe neurological factors also play a role in a person developing ASD.
 This is whereby the connection between parts of brains (e.g. cerebral cortex) and the limbic system may have become knotted or as put by NHS, “over connected.”

-The result of scramble between parts of brain and limbic system leads to a person with ASD suddenly experiencing an emotional response either to an object or event that is unimportant.
+The scramble between parts of brain and limbic system may lead to a person experiencing an emotional response either to an object or event that is unimportant.
 Scientists believe this may be the reason why people with ASD love routines.
-This set of patterns they have developed act as a way of not provoking an extreme emotional response.

-This also may be the reason why children with ASD are usually interested in topics which most children find boring or disinterested.
+It may also act as the reason as to why children with ASD are usually interested in topics which most children find boring or disinterested.

-- The child does not point to or wave by the age of 12 months.
+- The child does not wave his hand or point at something or somebody by the age of 12 months.

-- The child does not use or maintain eye contact
+- The child is unable to use or maintain eye contact.

-- When called, the child does not constantly respond to her name.
+- When called, the child does not constantly respond.

-- The child by the age of 12 is not cooing or babbling.
+- At the age of 12 months the child is unable to coo or babble.

-- The child has no interest for other children.
+- The child shows no interest for other children.

-- By the age of 16 months the child is not uttering single words.
+- At the age of 16 months the child finds it difficult to utter single words.

-- When she babbles or coos it does not appear or sound she is having conversation with you.
+- When she babbles or coos it appears she is not using the babbling or cooing to converse with someone.

-- If you use simple one-step instructions, she does not understand what you mean, for example, “Show me the cat.”
+- If you use simple one-sentence instructions, she does not understand what you mean, for example, “Show me the cat.”